 \subsubsection{Sequence-informed Dynamic Convolution}

 How to encode one-dimensional sequence information into network training is the main challenge of Simu-Net.
 Inspired by dynamic filter learning \cite{32NIPS2016_8bf1211f}, a dynamic filter generation module was introduced to generate the dynamic convolution kernels by feeding pulse sequence parameters (e.g., flip angles, echo spacing, echo time), as shown in Figure 1.
 The subsequent encoder-decoder network will be uncertain if the series of varying imaging parameters are unknown.
 Hence, the dynamic convolutional module should be placed before the encoder-decoder network to fusion the inputs and sequence parameters, termed sequence-informed dynamic convolution.
 Specifically, a 3-layer perceptron is used as a non-linear encoder $\mathcal{F}(\cdot)$ with trainable parameters $\theta_\mathcal{F}$.
-The $P_{s,i}$ is the \textit{i}-th vector consisting of a set of normalized sequence parameters as the input of $\mathcal{F}(\cdot)$.
-Then, the weights of dynamic convolution kernels, $\omega_i$, are obtained as follows:
+The $P_{s}$ is the vector consisting of a set of normalized sequence parameters as the input of $\mathcal{F}(\cdot)$.
+Then, the weights and bias of dynamic convolution kernels, $W = [\omega_1 ,..., \omega_i]$, can be obtained as follows:

-After dynamic filter generation, two dynamic convolutional layers with $1 \times 1$ kernel can be constructed using the weights, $\omega_i$, and be applied to combined parametric templates and PET as:
+where $i$ denotes the number of dynamic convolutional layers.
+In this work, two dynamic convolutional layers (i.e., $i = [1,2]$) with $1 \times 1$ kernel were constructed from the dynamic weights and were applied to combined parametric templates and PET as:

-Finally, a total of 16 parameters-encoded feature maps were obtained as the inputs of a further encoder-decoder network.
-Note that the number of nodes in the hidden layer is 1448, and the output size is 362 for the multilayer perceptron in this work.
+where each dynamic convolution contains 16 filters.
+Finally, a total of 16 parameters-encoded feature maps were obtained as the inputs of the further encoder-decoder network.
+The number of weights and biases of the dynamic convolution layers determines the output size of the multi-layer perceptron.
+In this work, the kernel size of dynamic convolution is $1\times1$, and the output size of the multi-layer perceptron is $n = 368$, that is, there are 96 parameters ($5\times16$ weights and 16 biases) in the first dynamic convolutional layer and 272 parameters ($16\times16$ weights and 16 biases) in the second layer.
+The number of nodes in the hidden layer is $4 \times n = 1472$ for expanding the feature space.